What have we learned so far?

 3. Support for serendipitous learning is essential

-Investing early on in identifying and addressing incentives and barriers to engage in collective learning processes can help plan for maximum participation.
+It is important to invest early on in identifying and addressing incentives and barriers to engaging in collective learning.
 At the same time, a budget should be set aside to accommodate new or unexpected opportunities for learning and collaboration, which are otherwise likely to take a back seat to traditional output-focused tasks.
-The ability to acknowledge and participate in unplanned events or collaborations, and engage with accidentally discovered or even less structured information sources, can lead to highly beneficial learning.
+The ability to acknowledge and participate in unplanned events or collaborations, and engage with accidentally discovered or even less-structured information sources, can lead to highly beneficial learning.
 Accommodating serendipitous learning can lead to new connections, different perspectives and newfound inspiration.

-To this end, in the third year of BRACED, a small “Collaboration Grant” has been created for partners to access up to £2,000 to support budding and unplanned opportunities between partners to exchange knowledge, foster synergistic learning and/or create joint products.
-The grant seeks to enable project teams to discover valuable new connections, knowledge and know-how that was not foreseen in work plans and logframes.
+To this end, in the third year of BRACED, a small “Collaboration Grant” was created for partners to access up to £5,000 to support emerging yet unforeseen opportunities between partners to exchange knowledge, foster synergistic learning, or create joint products.
+The grant enabled project teams to discover valuable new connections, knowledge and know-how that was not built into annual work plans and log-frames.
+Key examples of where funding helped projects to learn from one another include through facilitating cross-project visits and events which helped to foster cross-project learning and establish or strengthen intra-project relationships, which encouraged the continuation of shared learning.
+Three grants were awarded, and feedback from the BRACED implementing partner survey showed that all implementing partner recipients found the Collaboration Grant to be a useful cross-programme learning tool.